-The house at 16 Woodchuck Hollow Road was added to the State Register on September 14, 1989 (VDHP 1979a; SR #0195-26), however, due to its current condition, this review recommends that it is no longer eligible for inclusion on the State Register.
-Due to its condition, this Historic Resources Review also recommends that the resource does not meet criteria for significance and recommends that it is not eligible for inclusion on the National Register of Historic Places.
-It is therefore recommended that project work will have No Effect on the property.
+The house at 16 Woodchuck Hollow Road was added to the State Register on September 14, 1989 (VDHP 1979a; SR #0195-26).
+Due to its current condition, it does not appear individually eligible for inclusion on the National or State Register.
+However, as part of a proposed Washington Village National Register Historic District (Appendix II), this Historic Resources Review recommends that the resource does appear to meet the criteria for significance and recommends that it is eligible for inclusion on the National Register of Historic Places as a contributing component to the District.
+This recommendation is primarily based on the building's retention of its historic form and exterior Queen Anne style detailing.
+Given that the house has missing windows and debris stored inside it, more detailed review would be necessary to confirm its sound structural condition.
+As currently defined, no project work is taking place at this property, so this review recommends that the Hands Mill Dam removal project will have No Effect on the property.
 The Vermont State Historic Preservation Office (SHPO) will have the opportunity of review and comment prior to project work.